Machinery Directive 2006/42/EC (6th Ed)

-Furthermore, machinery can be powered by manual effort that is not directly applied but stored (e.g by means of a spring, raised weight, or hydraulic or pneumatic accumulator) so that the machinery can function after the manual effort has ceased.
+Furthermore, machinery can be powered by the manual effort that is not directly applied but stored (e.g by means of a spring, raised weight, or hydraulic or pneumatic accumulator) so that the machinery can function after the manual effort has ceased.
 The fourth indent of 2(a) makes it clear that assemblies of machinery may include partly completed machinery.

-The definition of assemblies of machinery does not extend to a complete industrial plant consisting of a number of production lines each made up of a number of machines, assemblies of machinery and other equipment, even if they are controlled together by a single production control system.
-Only if the plant (which may be any combination of machinery, partly completed machinery and other equipment resulting in machinery subject to the Machinery Directive) forms a single integrated line is it subject to the Machinery Directive as an assembly.
+The definition of assemblies of machinery does not extend to a complete industrial plant consisting of a number of production lines each made up of a number of machines, assemblies of machinery, and other equipment, even if they are controlled together by a single production control system.
+Only if the plant (which may be any combination of machinery, partly completed machinery, and other equipment resulting in machinery subject to the Machinery Directive) forms a single integrated line is it subject to the Machinery Directive as an assembly.

 Assemblies of machinery are subject to the Machinery Directive because their safety depends not just on the safe design and construction of their constituent units but also on the suitability of the units linked together and the safety of the interfaces between them.

 Note; that there is now a harmonised standard for assemblies of machinery (EN ISO 11161:2007+A1:2010, Safety of machinery.
 Integrated manufacturing systems (Basic requirements) whereas no such standard was harmonised with the old Directive.

 Interchangeable equipment means a device which, after the putting into service of machinery or of a tractor, is assembled with that machinery or tractor by the operator himself in order to change its function or attribute a new function, in so far as this equipment is not a tool